AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 GraphQL is used in various locations in AEM; for example:

+* Content Fragments
+  * A customized API has been developed for this use-case (Headless Delivery to your app).
+    * This is the AEM GraphQL API.
 * Commerce
+  * AEM Commerce consumes data from a Commerce platform via GraphQL.
   * There are GraphQL integrations between AEM and various third-party commerce solutions, used with the extension hooks provided by the CIF Core Components.
-* Content Fragments
-  * A customized API has been developed for this use-case.
-  * This is the AEM GraphQL API.
+    * This does not use the AEM GraphQL API.

 >[!NOTE]
 >